Violence is often deeply misunderstood. Here’s how to strip it to its parts, and use what is to solve the toughest problems.

 So, finally, we arrive at a conclusion: there are spots on our threat maps where we have simply marked “here there be monsters”, and we’ve used some mental algebra to solve for the unknowns.
 That doesn’t mean we’re correct about them.

 The Spheres of Violence

-Social violence is about establishing yourself as the cock-of-the-walk.
-It’s the Monkey dance in which two parties knowingly engage in some sort of pageantry that could end in violence.
-Social violence is also almost totally avoidable.
+Social violence is that which is meant to settle disputes between dominant parties.
+It’s the process by which which two parties knowingly engage in conflict that could end in violence.
+Social violence is also almost totally avoidable, and exists on a spectrum ranging from consensual conflict between citizens (bar fights, or the like) to international conflict between nations.
 This is the type in which de-escalation works well.
-It’s ego based and takes shape as the violence that settles petty squabbles.
+It’s often ego and objective based, and takes shape as the violence that settles petty squabbles.
 This kind of violence often lurks in the shadows as Domestic Violence, which is undoubtedly one of the most insidious and common forms of violence.

-Asocial Violence occurs when one party selects a second party to attack.
+Antisocial Violence occurs when one party selects a second party to attack.
 For this reason it does not require justification or acknowledgement from both parties.
 It’s possible that the victim is unaware that they’re involved and the objective is less about settling differences between two individuals, and more about establishing turf, resources, or dominance against an outsider.
-The Active Shooter is the most infamous example of Asocial violence, but robberies, beat-downs, and turf related violence fall into this category as well.
+The Active Shooter is the most infamous example of antisocial violence, but bank robberies, and insurgencies fall into this category as well.

 Interpersonal Violence occurs between two parties without consideration of their affiliation.
 Typically, this means it occurs between individuals or small groups.

 Institutional violence pits factions against one another for broad reasons; in this context, violence is less about you and more about what you stand for.